Jahodná

 Jahodná (Pozsonyeperjes, /hu/) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 Geography

-The municipality lies at an altitude of 110 m and covers an area of 15.691 km².
 The bigger part of the village lies on the left bank of the small-Danube, but there is also neighborhood on the right bank.
 The outer rural area on the right bank of the river comprises the following parts: Zsivaj, Huszamér, Kotrási-földek, Akói-gyep, Biffar-kertek, Albert, Völgy-zátony.
 The left bank rural area is composed of Jártvány, Kertalja, Duna-kert, Arany-ülő, Banga-szer, Öreg-földek, Süveges, Értő, Újmajor, Szügyi-hajlás.

 History

 In the 9th century, the territory of Jahodná became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1539.
 In historical records the village was first mentioned in 1539.
 In 1775, its name was recorded as Eperyes, later Pozsonyeperjes.
 In 1920, its Slovak name became Bratislavský Eperjes, after 1948, the Slovak name has been Jahodná, the Slovak authorities use Eperjes as its Hungarian name.
 The formal Hungarian usage is Pozsonyeperjes to disambiguate between Prešov, Eperjes in Hungarian, and this village.

 The village was owned by Michael Thurzo in the beginning of 17th century and it was acquired by the Esterházy family in 1640.
 Several noble families farmed in the village during its history (Mórocz de Nagyabony, Szüllő, Krascsenics, Csiba de Nagyabony, Egrÿ, Üregÿ, Nagy).
 Until the end of World War I, the village was part of Hungary and fell within the Dunaszerdahely district of Pozsony County.
 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, the village became officially part of Czechoslovakia.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
 After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia in 1947.